d3/d3-selection/README.md

 # d3-selection

-This module implements the core concept of D3: manipulating the DOM by selecting elements and joining to data.
+This EXPERIMENTAL module implements the core concept of D3: manipulating the DOM by selecting elements and joining to data.

 API changes from D3 3.x: